1. Help Center

 The cost of each time entry is calculated based on the person's hourly cost rate that applied on the date of the time entry.
 The costs to date are presented in three portions:

-• Cost of future time (resourced): Calculated using the cost rates that apply for when the resourcing is scheduled.
+• Cost of future time (resourced): Calculated using the cost rates that apply for when the remaining resourcing is scheduled.

 Revenue

-Revenue is calculated as Revenue to date (invoices issued to date) plus Forecast revenue (forecast to be invoiced).
+Revenue is calculated as revenue to date (invoices issued to date) plus forecast revenue (forecast to be invoiced).
 Only revenue for time-based budgets is included.

 Margin on Expenses